lucashadfield/speck/README.md

 - Create your own by inheriting from Modifier

 **Other SpeckPlot methods:**
-- `.set_inter(inter=10)`: sets the number of interpolated points that are generated between adjacent pixels.
-The higher the inter value, the smoother the curves but the longer the processing and plotting time.
-Set to 10 by default.
 - `.set_k(k=10)`: sets the logistic growth rate on pixel boundaries.
 Higher k will result in steeper boundaries.
 Set to 10 by default. (see https://en.wikipedia.org/wiki/Logistic_function)
 - `.cache_clear()`: clears the lru_cache of x, y and noise data.